Out-Law Guide 6 min. read

 • potential for paying claims which ultimately would have failed or only partially succeeded if they had gone to court;

-• early payment of claims compared to litigation, and front-loading of costs in scheme design;
+• early payment of claims compared to litigation, and front-loading of costs in the scheme design;

-• not all potential claims will be settled, requiring ‘mop up’ efforts and the potential for some reputational impact in public hearings;
+• not all potential claims will be settled, requiring ‘mop up’ efforts and the potential for some reputational impact in public hearings, although judges are often complimentary of defendants who have provided claimants with an alternative to litigation by way of compensation schemes;

-• the appearance that liability has been accepted by the firm.
+• the appearance that liability has been accepted by the business or organisation.

-Regardless of the implementation method chosen, all collective redress schemes will require similar considerations at the design stage.
+Regardless of the type of redress scheme, all collective redress schemes will require similar considerations at the design stage.

 Eligibility